skyvers/skyve-dev-guide/_pages/modules.md

 Role privileges are applied to all select statements generated internally by Skyve.
-This means that privileges automatically apply to developer code (except for insecure SQL).
+This means that privileges automatically apply to developer code (except for unsecured SQL).
 The benefit of this is that developer code does not have to handle security issues and therefore the developer is not able to make inadvertent security holes.